 Telecommuters are a relatively large percentage of the workforce: 17.98% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Fairview does not have a public transit system used by locals to get to and from work.
+Fairview is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Fairview citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.24% of adults 25 and older in Fairview have a college degree.